 The first step is to identify the number of the part you need.
 There may sometimes be a bit more work involved in this step than there would be for a UK market car.
 Once this is done, actually getting the part is usually simple.
 Why is this?
 It makes sense for car manufacturers to have as many parts in common across multiple cars.
 This means that that the majority of parts you’re likely to need for your imported Japanese car won’t be unique to that car.
 There is probably a UK domestic market car that shares the same part.

 If you use a mechanic to do your servicing and repairs for you, most of this section should only be of passing interest as the mechanic will be sourcing the parts for you.
-However I hope it reassures you that the parts will be available for your mechanic to source through many of their usual channels.
+However I hope it reassures you that in the vast majority of cases the parts will be available for your mechanic to source through many of their usual channels.

 Finding the part number